OliverB21/blog/_posts/2024-06-01-shinyhunters-week-of-breaches.md

 It's likely, over the next few weeks, more breaches that the group have performed will pop up, and investigations will begin into how such major breaches could have occurred.
 To keep yourself safe from breaches like this, make sure that your data is only being stored by companies that need it, and learn your rights around your data.
 Also, check out the [https://haveibeenpwned.com/](haveibeenpwned.com/) project, aiming to teach people about personal data, and find out if your email or password have appeared in any major breaches.

 Thanks for reading

+## *Update - 03/06/2024*
+Snowflake have created a [blog post](https://community.snowflake.com/s/question/0D5VI00000Emyl00AB/detecting-and-preventing-unauthorized-user-access) effectively denying responsibility for the attack.
+In short, they are suggesting that they haven't been directly attacked, and the reason for the breaches was from that customers with Multi Factor Authentication (MFA) disabled were being targeted, with the help of credentials that have been stolen in previous, unrelated breaches.

+It's still unclear what we are looking, but there are a few possibilities of what has happened:

+1. **Snowflake has been breached** and they are yet to publicise this while they perform their investigations, potentially trying to reduce the reputational impact on the company

+2. **Snowflake hasn't been breached** and each customer account takeover was independent and took advantage of failings on the customer's side (not enabling MFA)

+3. **Snowflake's security policies are weak**, meaning that customers followed advice given and this lead to their accounts being breached.
+In this case, the liability wouldn't be as clear as the first two

+Any of these are possible, but it is still bugging me *why Snowflake*?
+If the customer's details were already stolen, ShinyHunters could easily access so much more than just what is stored on Snowflake's servers, so why have they exclusively targeted this platform?
+I think there will be more details and questions answered as time goes on, but this process will likely be a long one.
+I'll try and keep this post updated.

 > *"i hacked p much [all of these](https://www.snowflake.com/en/customers/all-customers/) so you could just list more of them"*